 According to the US Census, as for 2010 the population number of people of ages from 5 to 69 years old was 260,711,455; this would be absolute market size of the project.
-As for an exact market size, a more extent research has to be done to know what number of this population quantity wouldn't be taken into consideration.
+As for an exact market size, extensive research must be completed to know what number of this population quantity wouldn't be taken into consideration.
 Different social classes, special needs people, handicaps, and many other factors might reduce this number [4].